shes-mapping/files-/README.md

-Files for Safety As Proxy:the Yale Bubble including og html file and graphics
+Files for "Safety As Proxy:the Yale Bubble" project, including html file and graphics